Get Your Early Access to the Easter Special | Start Your Egg Hunt Here

 Before you put your suit away, make sure it’s completely dry to prevent mildew from forming.
 Storing a damp suit is a recipe for funky smells and fabric damage.
 Once it’s dry, fold it loosely or lay it flat in a drawer.
 Avoid rolling it into a tight ball, which can cause permanent creases and strain the elastic.
 If your suit or board shorts have any hook-and-loop closures, make sure they are fastened so they don’t snag the delicate material.
 Proper storage is a simple final step that protects your suit and ensures it’s ready to go for your next swim.

-Where to Find the Best Deals on Men's Swimwear
+Where Can You Find the Best Deals on Swimsuits?

 Finding a high-quality swimsuit that fits your budget is easier than you think.
 You don’t have to wait for a major holiday or spend hours searching for a coupon code.
 With a few simple strategies, you can score a great suit that performs well and looks sharp without breaking the bank.
 Whether you need a jammer for your next meet or a new pair of trunks for the beach, here are the best ways to find a deal.